 Figures 7 and 8 complement the analysis of the previous subsection, by plotting estimates of the time-varying correlations between the unlevered rates of return on benchmark equity indices and on specific categories of investable commodity indices.
 Figure 7 focuses on the difference between "Energy" and "Non-Energy" commodity baskets.
 Figure 8 refines Figure 7 by breaking down the Non-Energy index further into several investable sub-indices: Precious Metals, Industrial Metals, Agriculture, and Livestock.
-All of the plots in Figures 7 and 8 are directly comparable, in that they are all drawn using dynamic conditional correlations estimated by log-likelihood for integrated process (Engle, 2002).
+All of the plots in Figures 7 and 8 are directly comparable, in that they are all drawn using dynamic conditional correlations estimated by log-likelihood for mean-reverting model.
 Figures 7 and 8 highlight four facts:

-- There is a substantial amount of time variation in the correlations between returns on equities and on both the energy and non-energy commodity sub-indices.
-Depending on the time period, these correlations fluctuate between -0.45 and 0.45.
-By contrast, the unconditional correlations are close to zero across the entire sample period. - While the Energy and Non-Energy sub-indices do not move in close sync, they are sufficiently positively correlated that investors do not benefit from a consistently low correlation between equities and commodities. - Figure 8 suggests, however, that indices based on more narrow categories of commodities exhibit less correlation with equities than the overall non-energy index raising questions about possible diversification strategies.
+- There is a substantial amount of time variation in the correlations between returns on equities and on both the energy and non-energy commodity subindices.
+Depending on the time subperiod, these correlations fluctuate between -0.45 and 0.45.
+By contrast, the unconditional correlations are close to zero across the entire sample period. - While the Energy and Non-Energy sub-indices do not move in close sync, they are sufficiently positively correlated that investors do not benefit from a consistently low correlation between equities and commodities. - Figure 8 suggests, however, that indices based on more narrow categories of commodities exhibit less correlation with equities than the overall non-energy index raising questions about possible diversification strategies. - Finally, and importantly for the purpose of the present paper, it is readily apparent from both Figures 7 and 8 that there is no obvious secular pattern toward an increase in correlations in the last few years.